 If you live in a multi-occupied property such as a block of flats, it may not be possible to install separate meters.
 We can install a single meter to produce a single bill if an individual or company is prepared to accept responsibility for payment.

-If you decide to have a meter fitted, you can only go back to charges based on rateable value if you contact us within 12 months of the meter being fitted or within 28 days of receiving your bill for the first 12-month period of meter billing.
+If you decide to have a meter fitted, you can only go back to unmetered charges if you contact us within 2 years of the meter being fitted.

 Should you decide to switch back to rateable value charges, you’ll remain liable for meter charges up until the time we receive your request.